 It is important to bear in mind that structured products are traded on an exchange.
 There might be a gap in the bid-ask spread (the price at which you buy or sell the structured product) on the exchange.
 Since you cannot lose more money than you invested with these products, the issuer can make an extra reservation in the event the product will be settled below the financing level.
 This is called the gap risk premium and it is included in the price of a product.

+Investing in this type of product is not without risk.
 With structured products, the maximum loss that can be made is the initial invested amount.
-Among the risks involved with investing in structured products are liquidity risk, market risk and counterparty risk.
-For more information about these risks, please see this page.
+These are some types of risks involved when investing in structured products:

 The information in this article is not written for advisory purposes, nor does it intend to recommend any investments.
 Investing involves risks.
 You can lose (a part of) your deposit.
 We advise you to only invest in financial products that match your knowledge and experience.